kcartlidge/kc-config/README.md

 ## Usage.

 See the ```example``` folder for a full example, runnable from the top level using ```npm start```.
 A single set of configuration values is maintained which can be built up and cleared down as required.

-### Create
+### Create(filename, callback)

 Loads in a file to the current collection.
-If some have already been called this will append new settings and ovewrite existing ones.
+If some have already been loaded this will append new settings and overwrite existing ones.

 ``` javascript
 config.Create("./sample.env", callback);
 ```

-### Get
+### Get(key, defaultValue, callback)

-Gets the value from the environment, falling back on a config file, then falling back on the given default.
+Gets the value from the environment, falling back on a config file, then falling back to the given default.
 This uses callbacks for consistency.

 ``` javascript
 config.Get("KEY", "Default Value", callback);
 ```

-### Clear
+### Clear(callback)

 Removes any existing configuration values so the next ```Create``` will start again.
 This uses callbacks for consistency.